 - navigate to the datafields tab on the right-hand side of the screen and select to choose one of the types of datafields; and

-- give it an internal name and hit .
+- give it an internal name and hit the button .

 While drafting a clause